kushagravats/homemade-machine-learning/homemade/anomaly_detection/README.md

 _fn_ - number of false negatives.

+For more information on precision and recall, you can refer to the [Precision and Recall Wikipedia page](https://en.wikipedia.org/wiki/Precision_and_recall).

 ## References

 - [Machine Learning on Coursera](https://www.coursera.org/learn/machine-learning)
 - [Normal Distribution on Wikipedia](https://en.wikipedia.org/wiki/Normal_distribution)
 - [F1 Score on Wikipedia](https://en.wikipedia.org/wiki/F1_score)
 - [Precision and Recall on Wikipedia](https://en.wikipedia.org/wiki/Precision_and_recall)